-I. General Education n Requirements Credits: 48 Ho ours Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Hand 0 Bible BIB 113 Old Testament Survey BIB 123 New Testament Survey BIB 153 Biblical Worldview Students may take BIB 132 & BIB 133 (Land of the Bible I & II) as for either BIB 113 or BIB 123.
+I. General Educatior n Requirements Credits: 48 Ho urs Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Hands 0 Bible BIB 113 Old Testament Survey BIB 123 New Testament Survey BIB 153 Biblical Worldview Students may take BIB 132 & BIB 133 (Land of the Bible I & II) as for either BIB 113 or BIB 123.
 Credits: Credits: 3 3 3 ENG 104 English Composition I ENG 106 English Composition II CAS 101 Introduction to Public Speaking Academic advisors will use the composition course placement polic enrollment in the appropriate course.
 (See Composition Placement Academic Section.)
-Credits: Credits: cy to ensure 3 3 3 Select three credit hours from LIT Select three credit hours from ART, MUS, or THR Select three credit hours from the requirements below PHL 213 Introduction to Philosophy, CMN 313 Christian Profess PHL 253 Introduction to Logic, or any additional LIT course.
-Credits: w Credits: 3 3 3 Behavioral Select six credit hours from HST and/or PLS At least three hours must be in US history.
-Select three credit hours from the requirements below PSY 113 General Psychology or higher, SOC 113 Introduction to 123 Marriage & Family, ECO 213 Macroeconomics, ECO 223 Mi FIN 101 Personal Finance, CRJ 113 The US Criminal Justice Syst 301 Intellectual Development of the Western World. w Credits: Sociology, SOC croeconomics, 6 3 Natural Sciences Life & Non-Life Science Courses eas: one in the ence (for urses must be a 7 Mathematics Select appropriate mathematics course 131, 143, 153, 1TH 127, MTH atics-intensive his as a vill use the 3 PHE 110 Health & Fitness for Life PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity co course description fulfill this requirement.
+Credits: Credits: y to ensure 3 3 3 Select three credit hours from LIT Select three credit hours from ART, MUS, or THR Select three credit hours from the requirements below PHL 213 Introduction to Philosophy, CMN 313 Christian Profess PHL 253 Introduction to Logic, or any additional LIT course.
+Credits: v Credits: 3 3 3 Behavioral Select six credit hours from HST and/or PLS At least three hours must be in US history.
+Select three credit hours from the requirements below PSY 113 General Psychology or higher, SOC 113 Introduction to 5 123 Marriage & Family, ECO 213 Macroeconomics, ECO 223 Mi FIN 101 Personal Finance, CRJ 113 The US Criminal Justice Syste 301 Intellectual Development of the Western World. v Credits: Sociology, SOC croeconomics, 6 3 Natural Sciences Life & Non-Life Science Courses Students must take at least one course from each of two science are life sciences (for example: biology, ecology) and one in non-life scien example: chemistry, physics, earth science); at least one of these cou- lab course.
+Transfer students with six credit hours of science with a contact the Chair of the Natural Science Department. as: one in the nce (for ırses must be a 7 Mathematics Select appropriate mathematics course For BAS programs, only MTH 113, MTH 123, MTH 127, MTH 1 or 185 will meet this requirement.
+For BS or BA programs, only M 131, 143, 153, or 185 will meet this requirement.
+Several mathema majors require the completion of MTH 143 or higher to complete th requirement.
+MTH 113, MTH 127, and MTH 131 cannot be used prerequisite to any other mathematics course.
+Academic advisors a mathematics placement policy to ensure enrollment in the appropri (See Mathematics Placement Policy in Academic Section.)
+31, 143, 153, ITH 127, MTH tics-intensive tis as a vill use the 3 PHE 110 Health & Fitness for Life PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity co course description fulfill this requirement.
 (EXS and SRM courses this requirement.)
-Credits: 1 1
+Credits: urse in the 1 1